EthicalSource/contributor_covenant/content/version/3/0/code_of_conduct.md

 ### Reporting Violations.

+To report a violation, contact the enforcement team via [INSERT REPORTING EMAIL ADDRESS HERE].

-Violations of this Code of Conduct are reported to the enforcement team.
-They will strive to protect the privacy of the reporter.
-The enforcement team will review and investigate reports in a prompt and fair manner.
-A violation of our community standards warrants an enforcement action.
+The enforcement team will strive to protect the privacy of the reporter.
+They will review and investigate reports in a prompt and fair manner.
+A confirmed violation of our community standards warrants an enforcement action.

 ### Enforcement Guidelines.
 How we enforce our community standards also reflects our culture.
 These are examples of remedies based on the severity of a violation's impact.
 Note that some remedies may be cumulative.